gsharma/mongo-rest/README.md

 ## User Authentication
 To use the API, you can use any HTTP client.
 All APIs use JSON as the data format.
-If you use Java, we recommend you use the Jersey client or HttpClient with Jackson for JSON support.
+If you use Java, recommend you use the Jersey client or HttpClient with Jackson for JSON support.
 All operations require HTTP Basic Authentication; service uses Apache Shiro underneath.
 I considered session leasing but the Basic Auth overhead is just not enough to justify lease management on the server-side.

 ## Status Codes and Error Handling